Lameguy64/PSn00bSDK/libpsn00b/readme.txt

 	psxapi	- Provides function calls for using functions provided by the PS1 BIOS.

-	psxetc	- Provides some miscellaneous features such as debug font.
+	psxetc	- Provides some miscellaneous features used by the other libraries as well as a dynamic linker for loading DLLs at runtime.

 	psxspu	- SPU library (work in progress).
 Currently supports hardware init, sample data upload via DMA and playing sound samples.